-The birth and development of policy intervention necessarily involves the emergence of bureaucracies and political establishments whose continued existence is dependent on the policy.
-While some more advanced economic analyses try to take account of the transactions costs involved in policy implementation, these analyses typically only pay lip service to the substantial political and bureaucratic vested interests in policy continuation.
-However, it is difficult to imagine these groups willingly conniving at their own critical evaluation and elimination, or actively seeking radical policy reform without very substantial pressure from other parts of the economic polity.
-The typical response to pressures for policy reform is for the existing policies to become infested with immunising stratagems (à la Popper, 1959), by which reform pressures are absorbed through modification of existing policies rather than their wholesale replacement (still less, elimination).
+Policy intervention necessarily requires bureaucracies and also generates political networks and coalitions associated with the policy.
+Substantial political and bureaucratic organisations become established with vested interests in policy continuation.
+The bureaus typically have the responsibility for implementation and also for the continued development of the policy, while the associated lobbies frequently become closely involved and dependent on the continuation of the policy for their coherence and power.
+It is extremely difficult for these groups to critically evaluate the policy, or propose radical reform or elimination, without very substantial pressure from other parts of the economic polity.
+The typical response to pressures for policy reform is for the existing policies to become infested with immunising stratagems (à la Popper, 1959), by which reform pressures are absorbed through modification of existing policies rather than their wholesale replacement, still less elimination.
 Policies tend to become more and more complex, and thus more difficult to change.
+Heclo and Wildavsky, 1981, and Hogwood and Peters, 1985, for example, deal with these general pathologies, though the agricultural policy literature has not generally pursued these ideas to any substantial extent.